Sunday, August 4, 2013

 There are an infinite variety of stories to tell, but I wish we could see more positive portrays to balance out the almost universally negative, tragic, and/or hyper eroticized characterizations of the past.

-Monika: At the 2009 GLAAD Media Awards when you were accepting the award for "Transamerican Love Story" you had the emotional speech about how much your life had changed over the last ten years …
+Monika: At the 2009 GLAAD Media Awards, while accepting the award for 'Transamerican Love Story,' you delivered an emotional speech reflecting on how profoundly your life had transformed over the past decade...

 Calpernia: When I moved to Hollywood sometime around 2002, I was focused on acting.
 I have gained some success as a live singer with vintage Hollywood cabaret music from the '40s and '50s, Jazz, Traditional Music, and some original Pop music as well.
 As I am no longer in my 20's, I face the same difficulty all actresses experience in finding roles that embrace my maturity.